snort3/snort3/README.md

 * Provide better cross platform support
 * Facilitate component testing

-The following Snort 2.X features are not yet supported but are planned to be supported in the next and final alpha release:

-* side channel and high availability
-* session capture
-* dcerpc2 preprocessor
-* appid preprocessor
-* sdf preprocessor

 Additional features on the roadmap include:

 * Use a shared network map
 * Support pipelining of packet processing
 * Support hardware offload and data plane integration
-* Rewrite critical modules like TCP reassembly and HTTP inspection
 * Support proxy mode
-* Simplify memory management
 * Windows support

 # DEPENDENCIES